General Eligibility Criteria for Federal Student Aid

 In addition, a student’s eligibility for federal funds may be affected by such factors as:

 Student aid is awarded on the basis of need.
-Need is the difference between the student's estimated cost of attendance including but not limited to tuition, fees, books, transportation, housing and the amount the student and/or his family can afford to pay.
-For federal student aid programs, a federally approved formula is used to determine your Expected Family Contribution (EFC) which is a measure used to calculate the amount that a family is expected to pay toward educational expenses.
+Need is the difference between the student's estimated cost of attendance (including but not limited to tuition, fees, books, transportation, housing) and the amount the student and/or his family can afford to pay.
+For federal student aid programs, the Student Aid Index (SAI) is a federally approved formula-based index that helps schools determine how much financial support you may need.

 Financial aid applications are subject to a federal confirmation process called, Verification.